Heidi Messer: Speaking engagements and press

 Messer is a frequent speaker at universities and conferences around the world on entrepreneurship, digital marketing and advertising, business intelligence, and the future of the internet.
 Messer has presented at Baruch College, Columbia Business School, and Fordham University.
 She has been cited in various publications including, The Wall Street Journal, The New York Times, USA Today, Inc. Magazine, Forbes, The Nikkei, Bloomberg Businessweek, Women's Wear Daily, Chief Executive Magazine, and Wired.

 Messer is also known as the host of an exclusive all female Poker game, featured in Vogue as a new model for combining networking, idea sharing, and charitable giving similar to the intellectual salons of the past.
 Additionally, Messer has appeared on national television and radio programs including the Today Show, Rock Center, Business Talk Radio, Fox News, CBS Morning News, and the Fox Morning Show.

 Messer and her brother Stephen were featured in the Startup Playbook by David Kidder along with Elon Musk, Tony Hsieh, Steve Case, Jay S. Walker, Reid Hoffman, and Sara Blakely.
 She has also been cited in An Incredible Dream: Ralph Roberts and the Story of Comcast by William Novak and Stiletto Network by Pamela Ryckman.

 In 2011, Messer organized an art exhibit held at the Charles Bank Gallery in New York City.
 The show, entitled Celestial Matters, featured works of art that had only previously been displayed in an exhibition hosted during a private mission on the International Space Station.
 The reception for these works benefited the Challenger Center for Space Science Exploration and featured the astronaut Buzz Aldrin.

 Messer served on the 2012 Wall Street Journal Executive Task Force on Women and participated in the 2014 Wall Street Journal CIO Network as a subject matter expert.

 In 2013, Messer was selected to serve as a member of Comptroller Scott Stringer's Transition Committee.

 Awards and honors

 In 2012, Messer was selected as one of the 100 Most Intriguing Entrepreneurs by Goldman Sachs as part of their Builders and Innovators Summit.
 Additionally, Messer was named one of the 2012 Power Players in New York City by AlwaysOn.

 Under Messer's leadership, LinkShare was recognized by Deloitte & Touche in 2002 and 2003 as the fastest growing technology company in the New York Region.
 In 2002, LinkShare was also named the Best Affiliate Network Provider by ABestWeb.

 In both 2012 and 2013, Messer's current venture, Collective[i], was selected as one of OnMedia's 100 Top Private Companies.

 In 2015, Collective[i] was named an OnCloud Top 100 private company under the 'Software-as-a-service solution for big data analytics' category.

-On November 19, 2015, Messer received the Women's Entrepreneurship Day Technology Pioneer Award at the United Nations in New York City.